PalmieriClaudio/JFRI/README.md

 ```

 A simple Go program that runs scripts scattered around the file system.
-Scripts can be configured in ~/.config/jfri/jfri.conf lets the user select one, ensures it's executable, and then runs it.
+Scripts can be configured in ~/.config/jfri/jfri.conf allowing the user to select one.
+JFRI ensures it's executable, and then runs it.

 ## Installation
 1. Clone this repository: